The Ultimate Postpartum Survival Kit (A Complete Guide For New Moms)

 Haakaa

-While the Haakaa is technically a breast pump, it really does so much more.
+The Haakaa is technically a breast pump, but it really does so much more.

 A friend gave this to me at my baby shower, and I wasn’t too sure what to do with it, but a few days after delivery I was so happy to have it on hand.